Today, the most prominent trend for nursing home design is to include nature-focused décor.

 Plants and Flowers

-This is accomplished through the suppression of sympathetic nervous system activity and diastolic blood pressure.
-In other words, seeing, touching, and smelling living plants promote feelings of comfort and health.
+In other words, seeing, touching, and smelling living plants promotes feelings of comfort and health.

 Conclusion